 Welcome to my annual display of my best/favorite photos of the year.
-I’ve been doing this since 2007 (you can see all of the sets here) and it’s always interesting me to go back and take a look at how my interests and technique has changed over time.
+I’ve been doing this since 2007 and it’s always interesting me to go back and take a look at how my interests and technique has changed over time.

 2016 was a big transition for me.
 The first three photos were from early in the year, and then there’s a huge gap until August before photo #4.
 There were a number of factors behind that, but I found myself thinking everything I was doing was crap, and ended up taking what I think was a necessary break from behind the lens.
 When I came back, it was with a fresh viewpoint and an attitude of going out and finding what I liked instead of shooting what I usually shot, and I’ve rediscovered my interest and I’m shooting better — and I think the images are different than what I was doing before.
 And I’m enjoying it, which is what matters.